appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

  Follow the below steps to set up a policy to allow ECS Exec capability:

 1. Go to the **IAM** console and select **Policies**, and click the **Create Policy** button.
-2. Choose **JSON** for policy editor, and update the policy with the below details:
+2. Choose **JSON** for the policy editor, and update the policy with the below details:

     ```javascript
     {